 Second, and related to the first, the book stresses the importance of obedience.
 God chose the Israelites unconditionally; they were the LORD’s chosen people regardless of their behavior.
 However, He demanded obedience to show His people that their obedience results in blessing.
 God set forth a way of life for His people in the covenant He and the people entered into at Sinai (Exodus 19:5-8).
 The Ten Commandments made it clear that God would make the law, and that the pinnacle requirement of His law was for the people to respect and serve one another.
 The strong were to serve the weak.
 This was in stark contrast to the surrounding cultures, which centered around the strong exploiting the weak (Leviticus 18).
 God’s judgment brought discipline upon Israel in order to shepherd them toward living in harmony and service to one another.

-Please choose a chapter to explore the commentary:
+Please choose a chapter to read our commentary: